luuuk/screwthereview-server/README.md

 To update the server locally, you need to install the Heroku CLI via homebrew (`brew tap heroku/brew && brew install heroku`)

 or another package manager.
-You still add and commit files to git the same way as normal, but when pushing run `git push heroku master` to push and deploy to the site.
+You still add and commit files to git the same way as normal, but when pushing run `git push heroku main` to push and deploy to the site.

 You may also need to set your API key localyl.
 This can be done by running `heroku config:set YELP_API_KEY=<YOUR_API_KEY>`